-- Trees, woodlands, and hedgerows will be retained where practical and any dead, dying, and diseased trees will be replaced. - trees will be planted for every new home.
-The planting will contribute to rainwater retention, as well as a wider benefit to the climate, soil quality and biodiversity. - Enrich the existing trees, woodlands and hedgerows through additional planting and appropriate management to further support the ecosystem and environmental services they provide. - issues relating to adoption can be suitably managed and/or overcome. - Any timber from trees which need to be felled for safety reasons will be used on site 5 in an imaginative way for ecology, play or art to enhance people's connection to the natural environment. - Provide opportunities for the community to carry out woodland and hedgerow Ο and community building. - Reinstate areas of historic woodland in Duke's Wood Nature Park.
+- Trees, woodlands, and hedgerows will be retained where practical and any dead, dying, and diseased trees will be replaced. - Deliver a landscape led development, where a target delivery of at least three new trees will be planted for every new home.
+The planting will contribute to rainwater retention, as well as a wider benefit to the climate, soil quality and biodiversity. - Enrich the existing trees, woodlands and hedgerows through additional planting and appropriate management to further support the ecosystem and environmental services they provide. - issues relating to adoption can be suitably managed and/or overcome. - Any timber from trees which need to be felled for safety reasons will be used on site 5 natural environment. - Provide opportunities for the community to carry out woodland and hedgerow 0 and community building. - Reinstate areas of historic woodland in Duke's Wood Nature Park.